|Topic:||Financial and Operations|

 Procedures for Dealing with Student Misconduct in the Use of York's Computing and Information Technology Facilities

-Students using York University computing and information technology facilities or services are expected to abide by the Guidelines for Users of Computing and Information Technology Facilities attached to the Senate Policy on Computing and Information Technology.
+Students using York University computing and information technology facilities or services are expected to abide by the above Guidelines for Users of Computing and Information Technology Facilities.
 Students failing to act in accordance with these Guidelines or who engage in disruptive or abusive behaviour in their use of York University computing facilities, labs or services may be required to leave the facility or be temporarily disconnected from the service.

 Allegations of misconduct by students in the use of York's computing and information technology facilities or services which breach the Guidelines for Users of Computing and Information Technology Facilities shall be reported to the Office of the Dean of the student's home Faculty and/or the Office of Student Conduct.
 The complaint will be addressed in accordance with the procedures of The Student Code of Conduct, the Senate Academic Honesty Policy, the Senate Policy on Misconduct in Academic Research or the Senate Policy on Disruptive and/or Harassing Behaviour by Students in Academic Situations and may be subject to other codes and laws, such as relevant laws of Ontario or Canada.